monero-project/monero-site/_i18n/nl/resources/moneropedia/ringsignatures.md

 ### Application to Monero

-A ring signature makes use of your @account keys and a number of public keys (also known as outputs) pulled from the @blockchain using a triangular distribution method.
+A ring signature makes use of your @account keys and a number of public keys (also known as outputs) pulled from the @blockchain using a gamma distribution method.
 Over the course of time, past outputs could be used multiple times to form possible signer participants.
 In a "ring" of possible signers, all ring members are equal and valid.
 There is no way an outside